mattrant/autograder/README.md

 # Autograder Script

 This script can be used with Autolab software for automatic grading of software.
-Currently only compiled languages are supported for use with this script.
-In the future changes will be made to allow for use of interpreted languages as well.
-There will also later be an addition for use of command line arguments.
+This script is intended to be easy to use and get the job done for the majority of cases where automatic unit testing is needed.

 A user manual can be found here:  https://docs.google.com/document/d/1TqWTJw4A20Qh2En2GP1Eww8WYAkSyEqHl2waPhc4n0M/edit?usp=sharing